 Within fifteen (15) days after completion of a trip, a "Claim for Employee Travel Expense" form must be filed in the Controller's Office.
+Travel expenses must be itemized for each day of travel.
 If an advance has been received, indicate the total cost of the trip, amount of advance received, and the amount either due to the traveler or due to the university.
 The account to be charged must be specified and must have sufficient funds or budget authority to cover the total amount being charged.
 The travel claim form must be routed through the proper administrative channels for approval.
 If bus, airplane, or railroad transportation is used, the traveler's original portion of the ticket or a printed copy of the electronic ticket must be attached to the "Claim for Employee Travel Expense" form.

 If travelers use their personal funds for the purchase of airline tickets or the payment of conference/workshop registration fees, reimbursement will not be made until completion of the travel an submission of a "Claim for Employee Travel Expense" form to the Controller's Office.

 Conference registration fees must be charged as an operating expense, not as a travel expense.